Thinking of moving to the Dominican Republic? We don’t blame you.

 Despite that, the Dominican Republic is considered by many people living here, a safe country.
-Actually, it is one of the first reason why so many foreigners decided to live or invest in some area of the countries where criminality rates are very low, such as Las Terrenas.
-Few years ago, the government created a section called "CESTUR" with the goal of protecting tourists and maintain security.
+It is one of the first reasons why so many foreigners decided to live or invest in some areas of countries where criminality rates are very low, such as Las Terrenas.
+A few years ago, the government created a section called "CESTUR" to protect tourists and maintaining security.

 Tropical storms and hurricanes are a serious concern for those living in the Caribbean.
-These storms can cause important damage and injury and are a threat which is not to be taken lightly.
+These storms can cause important damage and injury and are a threat that is not to be taken lightly.

 The main hurricane season is from June to November, with peak times from late August to the end of September.
 The last hurricane that hit the country was Hurricane Sandy in 2014.

 Expats who are moving to the Dominican Republic with children will be pleased to hear that there are many great schools in the country.
-There are also a number of multinational schools where your child can attend classes in various languages, not just in Spanish.
-The truth is that most of the expats enroll their children in international schools.
+There are also several multinational schools where your child can attend classes in various languages, not just in Spanish.
+The truth is that most the expats enroll their children in international schools.
 Santo Domingo is home to schools like Ashton School, American School of Santo Domingo, and Saint George School.
-If you are planning to move to La Romana, check out the Abraham Lincoln School, and in Las Terrenas you will find the Las Terrenas International School.
+If you are planning to move to La Romana, check out the Abraham Lincoln School, and in Las Terrenas, you will find the Las Terrenas International School.

-Schools which have been accredited by the Dominican Ministry of Education might offer certificates and diplomas allowing your children to study at Dominican, US American, and European universities.
+Schools that have been accredited by the Dominican Ministry of Education might offer certificates and diplomas allowing your children to study at Dominican, US American, and European universities.

 However, we suggest that you gather more information about the type of diplomas that the different schools offer and perhaps lean towards one with an International Baccalaureate curriculum to ensure worldwide recognition of your child’s studies.

-One of the most popular activities here is whale watching and there are various boat tours that offer close encounters with these amazing creatures.
-On these tours, your kids will also learn a bit about the marine life, since there are licensed guides who provide educational information about the whales.
-Whale watching is possible from January to March, when whales are migrating to Samana Bay.
+One of the most popular activities here is whale watching and various boat tours offer close encounters with these amazing creatures.
+On these tours, your kids will also learn a bit about marine life, since there are licensed guides who provide educational information about the whales.
+Whale watching is possible from January to March when whales are migrating to Samana Bay.
 Spend an afternoon riding a Creole horse or visit the lovely Eastern National Park where you will find hundreds of species of plants and animals.

 Moving to a new country is a huge step, but also an incredible and exciting experience!
-Moving to the Dominican Republic definitely has its challenges, but with many rewards.
-This country offers so much beauty and culture, and with many expats moving here making it a great place to move to.
-As exciting as it is, taking everything into consideration before moving and spending a long period of time here before making the big move will definitely help your decision.
+Moving to the Dominican Republic has its challenges, but with many rewards.
+This country offers so much beauty and culture, and with many ex-pats moving here making it a great place to move to.
+As exciting as it is, considering everything before moving and spending a long period here before making the big move will help your decision.
 Where ever and whenever you chose to move here, we hope we helped in making that decision a bit easier.